 These are patients who are:

 DG30 guidance encourages use of the test for any patient with abdominal symptoms who doesn’t fit the NG12 2WW criteria.
-However, at the moment we are only offering the test to the cohort previously referred to in NG12.

 FIT packs will be delivered to each GP practice the packs have an outer envelope.